robot-perception-group/airship_simulation/README.md

   4. Record data with "rosbag record" if desired.

 --------------
-# Experiment 5
+# Experiment 4
 --------------

   1. Load simulation with:
 ```console
 $ roslaunch blimp_description blimp_gcs_wind.launch
 ```
-  2. Proceed as with Experiment 3 and 4
+  2. Proceed as with Experiment 2 and 3

 --------------
-# Experiment 6
+# Experiment 5
 --------------

   1. Load simulation with:
 ```console
 $ roslaunch blimp_description blimp_gcs.launch
 ```
-  2. Proceed as with Experiment 3 or 4
+  2. Proceed as with Experiment 2 or 3
   3. During experiment, execute:
 ```console
 $ ./deflate_blimp.sh 8 0 0.2 .95